-- 1207.A Action Required Immediately.
-A landowner must act promptly to stabilize and secure a structure that was damaged or destroyed by any cause as necessary to protect public health and safety. - 1207.B Action Required within 6 Months.
-Within 6 months of a structure being damaged or destroyed by any cause, a landowner must either: - (1) Stabilize and secure the structure as necessary to protect the structure from the elements and to protect public health and safety, if the structure will be reconstructed; or
+- Action Required Immediately.
+A landowner must act promptly to stabilize and secure a structure that was damaged or destroyed by any cause as necessary to protect public health and safety. - Action Required within 6 Months.
+Within 6 months of a structure being damaged or destroyed by any cause, a landowner must either:

-- (2) Demolish the structure, remove all structural materials and debris from the site, restore the site to a natural grade, and re-establish groundcover to prevent erosion.
+- (1) Stabilize and secure the structure as necessary to protect the structure from the elements and to protect public health and safety, if the structure will be reconstructed; or - (2) Demolish the structure, remove all structural materials and debris from the site, restore the site to a natural grade, and re-establish groundcover to prevent erosion.
 As per Paragraph 1101.A(2), no zoning permit is required for demolition of a damaged or destroyed structure.
-(See Section for guidance on demolition.) - 1207.C Zoning Permit Required.
+(See Section 3008 for guidance on demolition.) - Zoning Permit Required.
 Landowners must obtain a zoning permit to repair or reconstruct a damaged or destroyed structure, but they do not have to pay the associated application fee if a complete application for repair or reconstruction is filed within 12 months of the structure being damaged or destroyed. - Extension of Period to Act.
-The Zoning Administrator may extend the deadline to act specified in Subsection 1207.B or Subsection 1207.C to not more than 24 months in the case of a declared disaster or upon the landowner demonstrating that the deadline cannot be met due to factors beyond his or her control (e.g. legal or insurance processes). - 1207.E Nonconforming Structures.
-If a nonconforming structure is damaged or destroyed, a landowner may rebuild and use the structure in accordance with Section and provided that: - (1) The structure as reconstructed is not more nonconforming than the original structure; and - (2) The landowner submits a complete application for a zoning permit for reconstruction within 12 months of the structure being damaged or destroyed.
+The Zoning Administrator may extend the deadline to act specified in Subsection 1207.B or Subsection 1207.C to not more than 24 months in the case of a declared disaster or upon the landowner demonstrating that the deadline cannot be met due to factors beyond his or her control (e.g. legal or insurance processes). - Nonconforming Structures.
+If a nonconforming structure is damaged or destroyed, a landowner may rebuild in accordance with the provisions of this section and may resume use the structure in accordance with Paragraph 1205.A(1) provided that: - (1) The structure as reconstructed is not more nonconforming than the original structure; and - (2) The landowner submits a complete application for a zoning permit for reconstruction within 12 months of the structure being damaged or destroyed (fee to be waived in accordance with Subsection 1207.C).